N3PDF/vegasflow/doc/source/intalg.rst

     vegas_instance.compile(example_integrand)

-Once this process has been performed we can start computing the result by simply calling the run_integration method to which we need to provided a number of iterations.
+Once this process has been performed we can start computing the result by simply calling the ``run_integration`` method to which we need to provided a number of iterations.
 After each iteration the grid will be refined, producing more points (and hence reducing the error) in the regions where the integrand is larger.

 .. code-block:: python

     result = vegas_instance.run_integration(n_iter)

+The output variable, in this example named ``result``, is a tuple variable where the first element is the result of the integration while the second element is the error of the integration.

-It is often useful to freeze the grid to compute the integration several times with a frozen grid, in order to do that we provide the freeze_grid method.
+It is often useful to freeze the grid to compute the integration several times with a frozen grid, in order to do that we provide the ``freeze_grid`` method.
 Note that freezing the grid forces a recompilation of the integrand which means the first iteration after freezing can potentially be slow, after which it will become much faster as before as the part of the graph dedicated to the adjusting of the grid is dropped.

 .. code-block:: python

     vegas_instance.freeze_grid()

 .. autoclass:: vegasflow.vflow.VegasFlow
+    :show-inheritance:
     :members: freeze_grid, unfreeze_grid, refine_grid, run_event